Sleeping in Airports

 8. Sleep

 Airport SleeperYou shouldn’t have any issues catching some Z’s here, as the airport staff generally don’t mind sleepers.
 Terminal 1 has a lot of armrest-free benches, and the Lawson’s store on T1’s Floor 2 has padded benches in a low-lit area.
-A designated overnight Rest Area offers free blankets between 11pm and 6am, and pay-to-use showers are nearby.
-Overnight campers should expect a security check in the middle of night, simply to confirm your passport and tickets.
+A designated overnight Rest Area offers free blankets between 11 p.m. and 6 a.m., and pay-to-use showers are nearby.
+Overnight campers should expect a security check in the middle of the night simply to confirm their passports and tickets.
 If sleeping in the airport isn’t your style, sleeping in hotels is easy.
-One hotel is located adjacent to the airport, and you can walk through the JR Nankai train station to get there.
-A couple other hotels offer free airport shuttles throughout the day.
-Locations and details available in our Osaka Kansai Airport Guide.
+First Cabin Kansai Airport offers sleep cabins, and Hotel Nikko Kansai Airport is adjacent to Terminal 1.
+A couple of other hotels offer free airport shuttles throughout the day.
+Locations and details are available in our Osaka Kansai Airport Guide.